dsa-ou/allowed/README.md

 that extracts the unit number from the file name.
 See the file for details.

 ## Contributing
-Any help to improve `allowed` is welcome.
+Any help to improve `allowed` is welcome and appreciated.

 If you spot an error in the code or documentation, please check if it [has been reported](https://github.com/dsa-ou/allowed/issues)